HexiPi/contact-form/README.md

     //actual background color
     backgroundColor?: string,

+    //The optional JSON object that tells the form to auto-format the "Phone"
+    //field as the user types in their phone number;
+    //The attribute takes a JSON object with the "PhoneNumberFormat" format;
+    autoFormatPhoneNumber?: boolean

     //The callback that is executed after the form is submitted
     //The "formData" parameter holds the data that was submitted on the form
     //of the type "ContactFormSubmissionData"